 For a reader following the region, the scale is what stands out.
 This is the largest single land-reform award in the history of Paraná, a wealthy farming state in Brazil’s south.

 The government made it official this month.
-According to Brazilian reporting, the land agency Incra regularized about 33,000 hectares of the former Giacomet-Marodin estate, benefiting some 2,000 families.
+According to Brazilian reporting, the land agency Incra regularized about 33,000 hectares of the former Giacomet-Marodin estate, helping some 2,000 families.

 How this Brazil land reform came about

 The roots run deep.
-A timber company took over the area in the early 1970s, and its arrival was marked by the violent eviction of squatters and Indigenous people, with homes burned in the process.
+A timber company took over the area in the early 1970s, and its arrival brought the violent eviction of squatters and Indigenous people, with homes burned.

 Courts later found part of the holding to be illegally seized public land.
 Much of the roughly 83,000-hectare estate had been declared irregularly occupied, opening the door to redistribution.